OCD Help and OCD Self Help

 - Cognitive therapy (CT) – focuses on teaching patients to take a much more objective view of their obsessive thoughts and gives them healthy ways to respond to the thoughts without engaging in compulsions.

 - Medications for OCD – the most effective medicines belong to a class of drugs called selective serotonin reuptake inhibitors (SSRIs).
 These drugs increase the amount of serotonin in the brain.
-SSRIs have fewer side effects than older antidepressants and have become first line treatment for people seeking OCD help.
+SSRIs have fewer side effects than older antidepressants and have become a first-line treatment for people seeking OCD help.

 - Other OCD treatments